liliyigz/IMDB/README.md

 # IMDB
-Web scraping of movie review and sentimental analysis
+Web scraping of movie review: tackling "Load More" issue, and;
+Sentimental analysis.